OMAC (comics): Final Crisis

-In Final Crisis, Darkseid and his prophets from Apokolips have taken new forms as humans on Earth after mass-distributing the Anti-Life Equation around the world.
-Batman has been captured; Superman is on a journey in the multiverse; and Wonder Woman has become a Female Fury.
-With most of the world's population under the influence of the equation, they are effectively under Darkseid's control seemingly making him the ruler of Earth.

-In the one-shot Final Crisis: Resist, Mister Terrific and the Checkmate organization work to mount a resistance against Darkseid, but seemingly do not have the means to do it.
-Sitting in despair in a Checkmate stronghold, Snapper Carr, through his hopeless rantings, gives Mister Terrific an idea.
+In Final Crisis, Darkseid and his prophets take new forms as humans on Earth after mass-distributing the Anti-Life Equation around the world.
+Mister Terrific and Checkmate work to mount a resistance against Darkseid, but seemingly do not have the means to do it.
+Sitting in despair in a Checkmate stronghold, Snapper Carr gives Mister Terrific an idea.
 Using Sasha Bordeaux to make contact with Brother Eye, he convinces the A.I. to help them, explaining that it will be destroyed if Darkseid captures the world.

 Realizing this, Brother Eye accepts Mister Terrific's terms and reveals that there are still millions of people infected with OMAC technology.
 These people, now mindless drones of Darkseid, are overwritten by Brother Eye and become OMAC soldiers under the command of Mister Terrific.
 This gives Checkmate and him the means to resist Darkseid.

-During the Final Crisis events when all seems lost, Brother Eye prepares to leave the doomed Earth with his OMACs and the people of Command-D, the bunker underneath Blüdhaven, and start a new society on another Earth in another universe.
-To this end, he asks Renee Montoya to serve as the head of a to-be-founded Global Peacekeeping Agency.
+Brother Eye prepares to leave the doomed Earth with his OMACs and start a new society in another universe.